Peter-32/SparkTwitter/README.md

 1. Create a Twitter App (Easy)
 2. Download Everything Needed
 3. Adding Your Personal Configurations
-4. Run a Console Command
+4. Run a Console Command to Build
+5. Run the Programs with Spark-Submit

 ### 1) Create a Twitter App (Easy)